SlenderB13/transparent-horizon.nvim/README.md

 * LSP Warning foreground to default orange
 * Telescope pickers are now transparent
 * LSP/LSPSaga Hover Docs, Peek Definition, Code Actions, Code Diagnostics are now transparent

+## !Important:
+This fork changes some colors of horizon theme so it fits to transparent backgrounds, but it doesn't apply or create the transparency itself.
+For doing so, i highly recommend you to use [nvim-transparent](https://github.com/xiyaowong/nvim-transparent) plugin.

 ## Installation